ManticoreGamesInc/platform-documentation/src/tutorials/art/environ_art_intro.md

    ![ArtIntro](../../img/EnvironIntro/image18.png "Art Screenshot"){: .center}

    Congrats!
-Your cube is now a pasable pond.
+Your cube is now a passable pond.
 Let's add the ability to swim in it.

 #### Creating a Swimmable Volume